BeingTomGreen/dotfiles/README.md

 I'm always open to suggestions!

-[`install.sh`](https://github.com/BeingTomGreen/dotfiles/blob/master/install.sh) is left over from when I began using Linux a little more, although it's not perfect it worked at the time.

 #### Config

 If you want to use a global `.gitignore` file you will need to configure your `.gitconfig` file to point to file: